-The investigator or medically qualified designee (consistent with local requirements) must obtain documented consent from each potential participant prior to participating in a clinical study or future biomedical research.
+The investigator or medically qualified designee (consistent with local requirements) must obtain documented consent from each potential participant or each participant's legally acceptable representative prior to participating in a clinical study or future biomedical research.
 If there are changes to the participant's status during the study (eg, health or age of majority requirements), the investigator or medically qualified designee must ensure the appropriate consent is in place.